-Moto X shown off in leaked press images [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Moto X shown off in leaked press images [UPDATED]Alex Wagner - Editorial Director of News and Content

 We've already gotten quite a few different peeks at the Moto X at this point, including photos of the device being held by Google chairman Eric Schmidt and video of some of its special features in action.
 Today we're getting our best look at the phone yet, though, courtesy of some Moto X press images that have been posted by @evleaks.